swsdeveloper/Excel-to_Invoice/README.md

+# What is this project?

-Convert Excel spreadsheet file (xlsx) into PDF Invoice
+This app converts an Excel spreadsheet file (xlsx) into a PDF Invoice.